 When you are selecting a novel and challenging activity that includes some exertion, select something that you are both likely to succeed at.
-If you organise a session at an indoor rock climbing centre and your partner is terrified of heights (but you’ve wanted to do it for ages) then it’s not going to end well is it?
+If you organize a session at an indoor rock climbing center and your partner is terrified of heights (but you’ve wanted to do it for ages) then it’s not going to end well is it?

-To amplify the effect, it’s important to recognise your partner’s success, no matter how small, to trigger the reward centre of their brain.
+To amplify the effect, it’s important to recognize your partner’s success, no matter how small, to trigger the reward center of their brain.
 In my case, this will just come off as sarcasm if my partner compliments my dancing as he’s already burnt his bridges.
 Don’t be like my partner, be supportive and nice instead.
-Compliment your partner on their success during and after the activity to get their brain’s reward centre really pumping (which is about the only thing my partner will get pumping with his current attitude).
+Compliment your partner on their success during and after the activity to get their brain’s reward center really pumping (which is about the only thing my partner will get pumping with his current attitude).

 Those trusty scientists have discovered that shared laughter is good for your relationship.
-Researchers at the University of North Carolina explored the impact of laughter on relationships, with one of the researcher’s commenting: “For people who are laughing together, shared laughter signals that they see the world in the same way, and it momentarily boosts their sense of connection.
-Perceived similarity ends up being an important part of the story of relationships.”
+Researchers at the University of North Carolina explored the impact of laughter on relationships, with one of the researchers commenting: “For people who are laughing together, shared laughter signals that they see the world in the same way, and it momentarily boosts their sense of connection.
+The perceived similarity ends up being an important part of the story of relationships.”

 It goes without saying that laughter on a date night will not work if you are laughing at your partner.
 Again, this goes back to the activity selection.
 If your partner is completely uncoordinated then don’t plan a date that involves ice skating or juggling or anything else that they will make a mess of (even if it will give you a few laughs).

-You can bet that in 20 years time you won’t remember the trips to the shopping mall or the movies together but you will remember when you watched a majestic storm sweep across a valley from a high vantage point.
+You can bet that in twenty years’ time you won’t remember the trips to the shopping mall or the movies together but you will remember when you watched a majestic storm sweep across a valley from a high vantage point.